oroinc/documentation/user/back-office/sales/shopping-lists/index.rst

+:oro_documentation_types: commerce

 .. _user-guide--sales--shopping-lists:

 Shopping Lists
 ==============

-Shopping lists are similar to shopping carts in most online stores.
+:term:`Shopping lists <Shopping List>` are similar to shopping carts in most online stores.
 However, shopping lists have additional features.
 These include the ability to:

 * Manage multiple shopping lists simultaneously.
 * Request quotes from a shopping list.